 | Skin Type / Concern | Dermatologist-Recommended Sunscreen Type | Key Ingredients to Look For | Why Dermatologists Recommend It |

-| Oily / Acne-Prone Skin | Gel or fluid sunscreen, non-comedogenic | Zinc Oxide, Niacinamide | Lightweight, controls oil, won’t clog pores |
+| Oily / Acne-Prone Skin | Gel or fluid sunscreen, non-comedogenic | Zinc Oxide, Niacinamide | It is Lightweight, controls oil, won’t clog pores |

-| Dry Skin | Cream or lotion sunscreen | Hyaluronic Acid, Glycerin, Ceramides | Prevents moisture loss while protecting skin |
+| Dry Skin | Cream or lotion sunscreen | Hyaluronic Acid, Glycerin, Ceramides | Aids prevents moisture loss while protecting skin |

-| Sensitive / Reactive Skin | Mineral (physical) sunscreen | Zinc Oxide, Titanium Dioxide | Least irritating, suitable for eczema & rosacea |
+| Sensitive / Reactive Skin | Mineral (physical) sunscreen | Zinc Oxide, Titanium Dioxide | It is least irritating, suitable for eczema & rosacea |

-| Pigmentation / Melasma | Tinted mineral sunscreen | Iron Oxides + Zinc Oxide | Protects against UVA & visible light |
+| Pigmentation / Melasma | Tinted mineral sunscreen | Iron Oxides + Zinc Oxide | It Protects against UVA & visible light |

 | Combination Skin | Light lotion or gel-cream | Hybrid mineral + chemical filters | Balanced protection without heaviness |

-| Post-Procedure Skin | 100% mineral sunscreen | Zinc Oxide only | Supports healing and reduces inflammation |
+| Post-Procedure Skin | 100% mineral sunscreen | Zinc Oxide only | It supports healing and reduces inflammation |

 Mineral vs Chemical Sunscreen: What Do Dermatologists Prefer?